MicrosoftDocs/memdocs/memdocs/configmgr/cloud-attach/enable.md

 - Enables automatic upload of all your devices to Microsoft Endpoint Manager admin center ([tenant attach](../tenant-attach/device-sync-actions.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json))

 > [!Note]
 > Ensure that prerequisites for each of the cloud attach features are met.
-For more information about prerequisites see, [prerequisites for tenant attach](../tenant-attach/device-sync-actions.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json), [prerequisites for Endpoint analytics](../../analytics/overview.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json), and [prerequisites for co-management](../comanage/overview.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json#prerequisites).
+For more information about prerequisites, see, [prerequisites for tenant attach](../tenant-attach/device-sync-actions.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json), [prerequisites for Endpoint analytics](../../analytics/overview.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json), and [prerequisites for co-management](../comanage/overview.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json#prerequisites).
 ## Cloud attach using the default settings

 Use the following steps to cloud attach your environment with the default settings: